 CPF Raffle Ticket Table Space – from which CPF members may sell raffle tickets in the days prior to the Live Auction

 Space for any APA California affiliated organization (e.g., PEN, CPR) upon request

+Please note that any expense for electrical hookups or a/v at any complimentary or contracted display space is the responsibility of the organization receiving the space: it is NOT an expense that the conference budget will absorb.

+Any complimentary or contracted display space that is beyond a non-manned table should fill out an exhibitor form so they can be accounted for when the Sponsorship Subcommittee is planning out booth and table space.
+If a display space belongs to APA or an APA-affiliated organization, they will not be charged for a/v or electrical hookups.

 B. EXHIBITORS BOOTH SPACE

 Sponsorship packages are described in III.F.
-Booth space is part of the package unless the sponsor is interested in a meal or other-event sponsorship (such as an afternoon break).
+Booth space is typically part of the larger packages unless the sponsor is interested in a meal or other-event sponsorship (such as an afternoon break).
 The CHC should work with the Conference Management Contractor to identify a location for exhibitor booths that will meet their needs.
 The location may not be able to identified and sketched out until an event manager is assigned from the conference venue.
 The CHC can accept sponsorships and payments, and create a list of sponsors in order of payment, then offer them space selection when it becomes available.

 The Conference Management Contractor will also work with the site and the sponsors to assure technical needs are met, and will ‘look after’ sponsors once they arrive on-site.

 Timing of construction and booth removal varies year to year.
 The CHC should work with the Conference Management Contractor to determine that year’s approach and timing.

+The Conference Management Contractor is the contact for any exhibitor with questions about booth size and details of equipment provided or available for purchase.
+The CMC contractors with an Exhibit Services Provider and the CMC will provide a package to each exhibitor of requirements and options approximately 2 months prior to the conference.

 VIII.
 OTHER MANDATORY ITEMS